SquilliamX/Simple-Storage/notes.md

 forge create <filename> --rpc-url http://<endpoint-url> --private-key <privatekey>.

-you can get the endpoint url from metamask or from chainlist.org
+you can get the endpoint url(PRC_URL) from alchemy. when getting the url from alchemy, copy the https endpoint. then set up your .env like `.env`

 example:
 forge create SimpleStorage --rpc-url http://127.0.0.1:8545 --private-key 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80.